-Please check weblink (List of Official Point of Acceptance (OPA), Collection Bankers etc.) for an updated list of the Official Points of Acceptance of HSBC Mutual Fund.
-For details on CAMS Service Centres, please visit www.camsonline.com.
+Please check weblink (List of Official Point of Acceptance (OPA), Collection Bankers etc.) for an updated list of the Official Points of Acceptance, collecting banker of HSBC Mutual Fund.

 H. PENALTIES, PENDING LITIGATION OR PROCEEDINGS, FINDINGS OF INSPECTIONS OR INVESTIGATIONS FOR WHICH ACTION MAY HAVE BEEN TAKEN OR IS IN THE PROCESS OF BEING TAKEN BY ANY REGULATORY AUTHORITY